marcelomijas/econometrics-cheatsheet/README.md

 :bulb: Opinions, ideas and collaboration proposals are heard through GitHub or by email (marcelomijas@gmail.com).
 Also, my [LinkedIn](https://www.linkedin.com/in/marcelomorenop/).

 :mortar_board: I am currently doing my PhD in macroeconomics and econometrics at the King Juan Carlos University (Madrid, Spain).
-Article collaborations and even academic stays in other universities are considered!
+Article collaborations proposals and academic stays offers in other universities (international) are considered!

 ### Download links